georgend/msgraph-sdk-raptor/README.md

 **NB: Typescript Tests**
-TypeScriptBetaTests relies on npm libraries that are not yet released.
+TypeScriptV1Tests relies on npm libraries that are not yet released.
 In order to execute these tests locally, users will be required to build kiota based npm packages and publish them locally.
 You will also be required to install [Typescript](https://www.npmjs.com/package/typescript) in your developer environment

 ## How to debug in VSCode locally or in Github Codespaces